-The following Energy guidance note Produced in partnership with Richard Streeter and Madi Dacey of Eversheds-Sutherland provides comprehensive and up to date legal information covering:
+The following Energy practice note Produced in partnership with Richard Streeter and Madi Dacey of Eversheds-Sutherland provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.